 We were all young once, and maybe you remember that being a teenager was far from easy at times.
 As a teenager, you sometimes feel a little lost and alone, and more than anything else, you want to fit in.
-And that’s when alcohol can look very tempting, because it makes you feel like “part of the gang” when you’re doing what everyone else does.
-If other people are doing something, it’s often easier to just go along and do the same thing too – much easier than sticking to your guns and saying “no.”
+And that’s when alcohol can seem very tempting, because it can help make you feel like “part of the gang”.
+When other people are doing something, it’s often easier to just go along and do the same thing too – much easier than daring to say “no.”

 You drink to try something new and to see what it's like being drunk.

 It’s hardly surprising that teenagers are curious about alcohol.
-They’ve seen people drinking in films and TV programmes since they were small.
-And they’ve probably encountered the odd drunken adult or two on Midsummer’s or New Year’s Eve.
-So one fine day, they maybe decide to try it for themselves.
-To find out how it tastes, how it works, and how it feels to be drunk.
+They’ve seen people drinking in films and TV programmes since they were young .
+And they’ve probably come across the odd drunken adult or two on Midsummer’s or New Year’s Eve.
+So one day, they might just want to try it themselves – how it tastes, how it works, and how it feels to be drunk.

 You're scared that if you don't drink, people will slag you off to others.
 Tell them that you're boring, stuff like that.